ranizilpelwar/TicTacToeRuby/README.md

 NOTES ON RUNNING TESTS:
 On the top-level parent folder, execute the following commands on the terminal prompt:
-- FOR UNIT TESTS:
+- FOR UNIT TESTS: rake run_tests
-rake run_tests
-- FOR RSPEC TESTS: ('\' is displaying in the readme file to dislay the * in the html readme file only) rspec --color --format doc -P "spec/\*/\*_spec.rb"
+- FOR RSPEC TESTS: rspec
--- If copy-pasting from Readme file, use this: rspec --color --format doc -P "spec/*/*_spec.rb"
+    Note: I have the customization in the .rspec file that essentially runs the command as such: rspec --color --format doc -P "spec/\*/\*_spec.rb" and if copy-pasting from Readme file, use this: rspec --color --format doc -P "spec/*/*_spec.rb"

 NOTES ON GEMS:
 Tuples: